Perhaps you have heard other people say that pressure cookers can cause cancer, and it made you cautious of them, not

 Most people agree that pressure cookers don’t cause cancer because they differ from moist heat.
-The fear that high heats cause acrylamide in starchy foods began when researchers observed how high heats for potatoes would form acrylamide.
+The fear that high heats cause acrylamide in starchy foods began when researchers observed how high heat for potatoes would form acrylamide.
 They soon learned how many starchy foods had the same problem.

 You may not have to worry about this, however, because this largely happens with dry heat.
 The food in a pressure cooker cooks with steam.
 A moist environment in the pressure cooker stops acrylamide from ever forming.

 When researchers in Spain first measured the cooking potato starch samples to learn how much converted into resistant starch, they concluded that more good starch remained than bad starch.
 They did learn how reheating the potatoes could create more bad starch.

 Another Swiss study conducted tests for frying, roasting, steaming to look at the amount of acrylamide formed from the high temperatures.